-Attenuator and LNA(bypassable) can also be set manually.
-After pressing hand-held antenna.
+KC908 has been tuned for optimal performance while being used with hand-held antenna.
 Under ideal electromagnetic environment, setting ATT and AMP manually should be avoided, whereas under poor electromagnetic environment or using a outdoor antenna, the REF, ATT and AMP settings should be combined properly according to the spectrum.
 REF is still relevant while using manual setting, because REF is ganged with IF gain.
 The interference resistance level at highest gain is given in the technical parameter chart.